 Using historical data is important.
 Still, in case you want to move with the times and work with your audiences "here and now", it’s vital that decisions be made utilizing fresh information.
 You’ll be always ready to make changes if something goes wrong.
 What Google Analytics shows in a couple of hours, is reflected immediately on IO dashboards.

 - Alerts allow users to get fresh information on the best-performing articles or on growing traffic sources.
 It is usually integrated to email or common editorial chats in messengers like Slack.

 - Mobile analytics is a simple two-clicks method of always being connected to important data.
 Our experience proves the fact that mobile analytics is always active, while dashboards go through activity decrease every weekend.

 Intuitive interface is natural.
-Basically, analytical tools are complicated, that’s why people tend to ignore them.
+Basically, advanced analytical tools are complicated, that’s why people tend to ignore them.
 However, not paying attention to important data will affect your revenue.
 At IO, we keep this in mind and focus on creating solutions, and the practice shows that our system is usually used by 80% of editorial teams members.

 Data delivery is about productivity and efficiency.
 Instead of distracting employees with new unfamiliar tools, integrate data with what’s being used.
 The process becomes organic, people continue using what’s comfortable for them and don’t waste their time on getting used to new software.

 IO’s approach: Widgets.
 Data is shown on the main page or on separate articles pages.
 Editors and publishers don’t need to visit tons of reports or even enter the dashboard, all data is delivered on site along with their publications.
-A special Google Chrome plugin allows you to receive real-time data while browsing various tabs.
+A special Google Chrome plugin allows you to receive real-time data analytics while browsing various tabs.
 Publishers are always aware of what is happening to their media resource.

 Our clients use complex and separate solutions and customize their data delivery sources, but the purpose stays the same: monitoring changes and reacting in real time.